westcoastavgallery/westcoastavgallery.github.io/_posts/2018-02-06-smart-home-systems-by-control-4-rti-and-crestron.md

 ---
 layout: post
-excerpt: 'Smart Home Systems by Control 4, RTI, and Crestron.'
+title: Smart Home Systems From Control 4, RTI & Creston
-title: Smart Home Systems by Control 4, RTI, and Crestron.
+excerpt: 'Smart home systems from Control 4, RTI and Creston at West Coast Audio Video Gallery in Vancouver.
+Learn more about our smart home automation.'
 original-url:
 cover: '/images/articles/18-02-1.JPG'
 summary: 'Smart Home Systems by Control 4, RTI, and Crestron.'